 - Proceed to Downloader’s Home page by clicking OK under the changelog window.

-To launch Kodi on Firestick, return to the Fire TV home screen and scroll down to Your Apps & Channels row.
+To launch and access Kodi on Firestick, return to the Fire TV home screen and scroll down to Your Apps & Channels row.
 In case the row is occupied by other apps, then click See All in the end.
 From the fully expanded list of installed apps, you will be able to find and launch Kodi.

 When the newest version of Kodi rolls out, you will have to sideload the APK file by following the steps above.
 Kodi doesn’t have a dedicated updater, but you can install an add-on that offers the functionality.

 You can use the Downloader app to sideload Kodi on Firestick, and it’s the easiest option.
 However, those who already use the ES File Explorer Android app won’t necessarily have to install Downloader to get Kodi on their Fire TV devices, as it lets you sideload apps as well.

 It’s worth mentioning that most of the ES File Manager’s features are locked behind a paywall, and it’s $9.99 every month.
 In case you actually pay for the subscription or using the 7-day free trial, you can follow the separate set of instructions below to install Kodi on Firestick using ES File Explorer.